zkrising/Tachi/database-seeds/README.md

 ## Contribution Info

-All work should be merged into `staging`.
-That branch is synced with the staging deploys of Tachi.
+All work should be merged into `main`.

-Changes will then be merged and cherry picked into `release/v*` whenever is best.

 ## What Databases Are Here?

 Nothing private, nothing pertaining to an instance of Tachi.
 These are backbone files, such as songs, charts, and folders.

-You can read more about what all these documents mean in [common/](https://github.com/TNG-dev/Tachi/tree/staging/common).
+You can read more about what all these documents mean in [common/](https://github.com/zkldi/Tachi/tree/main/common).

 - `songs-{game}`